camunda/camunda-docs-static/get-started/content/javaee6/install.md

 Make sure you have the following set of tools installed:

-* Java JDK 1.6+
+* Java JDK 1.8+
 * Apache Maven (optional, if not installed you can use embedded Maven inside eclipse.)
 * A modern Web browser (recent Firefox, Chrome, or Internet Explorer 9+ will work fine)

 ## Install Camunda BPM platform

 First, download a distribution of the Camunda BPM platform.
 You can choose from different application servers.
-In this tutorial, we will use the JBoss AS 7 based distribution.
+In this tutorial, we will use the WildFly 10 based distribution.
 Download it [here](https://camunda.org/download/).

 After having downloaded the distribution, unpack it inside a directory of your choice.
 We will call that directory `$CAMUNDA_HOME`.